 You'll pass the ones previously used for the same purposes, with the sight of these old and weathered buildings looking just like something out of some old Western movie, but these were the real deal.

 The walk to Lake Harriet is an easy and picturesque walk.
-The lake was created by Chet Lauck, which he named after his wife, and is a watering hole for animals of the area as well as a stop over for water birds.
+The lake, created by Chet Lauck, is a watering hole for animals of the area as well as a stop over for water birds.

-You'll find a few benches placed along its shoreline for you to sit and just take in the gorgeous scenery you're surrounded by.
-The colors and contrast of nature you'll encounter here are really something.
+You'll find a few benches placed along its shoreline for you to sit and take in the gorgeous scenery you're surrounded by.
+The colors and contrast of nature you'll encounter here is really something.

 On my last visit to Spring Mountain Ranch I arrived at Lake Harriet around 3 p.m., and while facing the mountains towering right behind it, the sun to the west gave the water a greenish tint ...